Emil Rindell

 Ghost

-The Ghost function is a kind of reference function that means that a part or compilation is displayed transparently and can no longer be clicked on with the mouse pointer or snapped against with handles from other objects or with TriBall etc.
+The Ghost function is a kind of reference function that means that a part or assembly is displayed transparently and can no longer be clicked on with the mouse pointer or snapped against with handles from other objects or with TriBall etc.

 Activate Ghost using the keyboard shortcut [G] or via the Tools tab.
 There are also options for managing the objects that are already set as Ghost.